 Individuals who appear to have symptoms upon arrival to campus or who become sick during their time on campus should immediately be separated from other employees, students, and visitors, and sent home.
 In emergent situations where the individual is unable to arrange for safe transport, they should be transported by ambulance.

-Employees with COVID-like symptoms more severe than their baseline should call the Student Health Center at 273-2009 to determine if testing is appropriate.
-In addition to utilizing the Student Health Clinic, employees can access care through their primary care provider or the TestIowa site.
-Students with COVID-like symptoms more severe than their baseline should call the Student Health Clinic 273-2009 to be assessed over the phone, call their family physician for an assessment or go to the TestIowa site to determine eligibility to be tested.
+Employees and students with COVID-like symptoms more severe than their baseline should call the Student Health Center at 273-2009 to determine if testing is appropriate.
+In addition to utilizing the Student Health Clinic, care can also be accessed through their primary care provider or the TestIowa site.

-Employees should contact HRS immediately upon receiving confirmation of a positive COVID-19 test result.
+Employees should complete the Panther Health Survey immediately upon receiving confirmation of a positive COVID-19 test result.
 Due to confidentiality requirements under the American’s with Disabilities Act, supervisors must contact HRS when they become aware of employees who may have been exposed to the virus so that individual or group communications can be initiated accordingly.

 Contact email@example.com for information about leave options for the affected employee.
 For information about leaves view the COVID-19 Employee Leave Frequently Asked Questions and COVID-19 Temporary Leave Flowchart.